In Need of A Child Custody Lawyer in Baton Rouge, LA?

 Visitation designates a certain amount of time a child spends with the noncustodial parent.

-At the Russell Law Firm, our trusted child custody attorneys know that most parents want to spend as much time as possible with their children.
+At the Russell Law Firm, LLC, our trusted child custody attorneys know that most parents want to spend as much time as possible with their children.
 We can help you build your case for success by pursuing the best outcome for your children’s unique needs, based on their best interests, and the legal threshold that determines how custody will be determined.

 How Do the Louisiana Family Courts Determine Who Gets Custody of the Children During a Divorce?